 Each person in the sequence is given a simple task.
 They will receive a sheet of paper from the person on the left.
 If the sheet is blank, the person should write their number on it.
 If a number is already on it, they should make no mark on the paper.
 The person should then pass the paper to the person on their right.

 When the paper arrives in Jack’s hand, what happens?
 There is no way that Jack receives a blank paper because there have been infinitely many people before him with a chance to fill in their number.
-We can think of this as the set of numbers N minus Infinity.
+Let’s call this Set A. Set A consists of N-1 through N-∞.